uhppoted/uhppoted-dll/doc/ccl.md

                  located on a different interface, a VLAN or a VPN) debug            Displays the DLL and controller requests/responses if true.
 ```

+Each controller is tuple of the form `(id address transport)`. - the _transport_ field is optional, with valid values "udp" or "tcp"
+and defaulting to "udp" if the value is not provided.

 All API functions raise a `uhppoted-error` _condition_ if the call fails for any reason whatsoever:
 ```